Leviter/datafactory/README.md

 Data Factory
 ============

-This project enables a developer to generate 'real life' test data.
+This java library enables a developer to generate 'real life' test data.
 It is possible to get data specific for a given country.
 The data returned is a randomly picked name from a pre-defined list.

 Supported countries: